 Generates an address from a latitude and longitude.
 Latitudes must be in the range \(\left[-90, 90 \right]\) and longitudes in the range \(\left[-180, 180 \right]\).
-This function returns the tibble associated with the query.
+This function returns the tibble associated with each query.

 Usage